mongodb/docs/source/includes/prerequisites-backup-agent-install-monitoring-agent.rst

 Monitoring Agent
 ++++++++++++++++

-Your deployment must have a running :term:`Monitoring Agent`.
+Your deployment must have a running Monitoring Agent.
 To install the Monitoring Agent, see :doc:`/tutorial/nav/monitoring-agent`.

 Backup Agent Host